Jbleezy/BO2-Reimagined/README.md

 * Weapon name is the same text size on all maps
 * Weapon name and ammo no longer fade out
 * Grenade icons no longer fade based on how many the player currently has
-* Removed ammo counter for falling hands anim
+* Ammo counter no longer shows while scoped on all maps
 * Increased waypoint offset from top of screen
 * Changed player waypoint location to be center of player instead of top of player
 * Increased distance between revive waypoint arrow and icon